flancian/garden/flancia.md

 - [[go]] https://flancia.org
 - A [[place]]
   - [[Flancia]] is the land of the [[Flancians]].
+  - [[Flancia]] is a world much like ours in many ways, but in which everybody gets to [[thrive]]: https://twitter.com/flancian/status/1348973943324106753
   - [[Flancia]] is an amateur [[utopia]].
 You could very well think of it as a [[place]] in my mind.
     - In particular a [[eutopia]] and [[protopia]].
-  - [[Flancia]] is a world much like ours in many ways, but in which everybody gets to [[thrive]]: https://twitter.com/flancian/status/1348973943324106753
-  - Flancia could be a [[polis]].
+  - In Flancia there are many [[polis]].
-  - Flancia could be a digital [[bolo]].
+  - In Flancia there are many bolos [[bolo]].
 - I am a [[Flancian]] and this is my manifesto:
   - In [[Flancia]] there is no [[poverty]].
   - In [[Flancia]] there is no [[privilege]].
   - In [[Flancia]] we will one day [[meet]].
- Flancia is a world in which everybody tries to act rationally, honestly, charitably, compassively.
+- Flancia is a world in which everybody tries to act rationally, honestly, charitably, compassively.
   - You can help others by volunteering [[time]] and [[resources]] as you can.
 By being [[solidary]].
   - You can help others by trying to [[change the world]].
   - You can help others by [[being open]].